gawainhewitt/core_online_music_stuff/README.md

       }
     }).toDestination();

-So this sets up a sampler

-urls for each sample mapped to a key

-base url is where the samples are

-onload you can trigger a callback
+So this sets up a sampler. urls for each sample mapped to a key, base url is where the samples are.
+Onload you can trigger a callback (perhaps "loaded").

-to destination for sound.

-It appears that the attack is not very effective on the sampler – can’t seem to get much difference on different settings

-release however working well as such:
+It appears that the attack is not very effective on the sampler – can’t seem to get much difference on different settings.
+Release however working well as such:

     const sampler = new Tone.Sampler({
       urls: {